eric-2141/docs/pages/cpa/cpa_regulations.md

 3. A Controller shall be capable of recognizing any Universal Opt-Out Mechanism reflected in the public list maintained by the Colorado Department of Law pursuant to subsection 4 CCR 904-3, Rule 5.07 provided the Controller has had at least six months’ notice of the addition of new mechanisms.
 For example, in the case of a recognized Universal Opt-Out Mechanism sent as a signal, the Controller must listen for the signal.

 B. A Controller may also recognize Universal Opt-Out Mechanisms that are not reflected in the public list maintained by the Colorado Department of Law pursuant to subsection 4 CCR 904-3, Rule 5.07.

+C. Notwithstanding 4 CCR 904-3, Rule 5.08(A), a Controller may choose to honor an opt-out request received through a Universal Opt-Out Mechanism prior to July 1, 2024, pursuant to C.R.S. § 6-1-1306(a)(IV)(A).

+D. Unless a Controller is Authenticating a Consumer as permitted by C.R.S. § 6-1-1313(2)(f), a Controller may not require a Consumer to login or otherwise Authenticate themself as a condition of recognizing the Consumer’s use of a Universal Opt-Out Mechanism.
+A Controller may not subject a Consumer to undertake any authentication actions that are unnecessary or unnecessarily burdensome.

+E. A Controller may display in a conspicuous manner if it has Processed the Consumer’s opt-out preference signal.
+For example, the Controller may display on its website “Opt-Out Preference Signal Honored” when a browser, device, or Consumer utilizing a Universal Opt-Out Mechanism visits the website.

+F. Pursuant to C.R.S. § 6-1-1313(2)(f), a Controller may authenticate that the user sending an opt-out request through a Universal Opt-Out Mechanism is a Resident of Colorado, but they are not obligated to do so.

+## Rule 5.09 CONSENT AFTER UNIVERSAL OPT-OUT

+A. A Controller may enable a Consumer to Consent to Processing that the Consumer has opted-out of using a Universal Opt-Out mechanism, so long as the Controller’s request for Consent complies with the Consent requirements provided in C.R.S. § 6-1-1306(1)(a)(IV)(C), and 4 CCR 904-3, Rule 7.05.

+B. A Controller shall not interpret the absence of a Universal Opt-Out Mechanism signal after the Consumer previously utilized a Universal Opt-Out Mechanism as Consent to opt back in.

+## PART 6 DUTIES OF CONTROLLERS

+## Rule 6.01 AUTHORITY AND PURPOSE

+A. The statutory authority for the rules in this Part 6 is C.R.S. §§ 6-1-108(1), 6-1-1308, and 6-1-1313.
+The purpose of the rules in this Part 6 is to provide clarity on the duties of controllers concerning the Personal Data of Colorado Consumers.

+## Rule 6.02 PRIVACY NOTICE PRINCIPLES

+A. A privacy notice shall provide Consumers with a meaningful understanding and accurate expectations of how their Personal Data will be Processed.
+It shall also inform Consumers about their rights under the Colorado Privacy Act and provide any information necessary for Consumers to exercise those rights.

+B. A Controller is not required to provide a separate Colorado-specific privacy notice or section of a privacy notice as long as the Controller’s privacy notice meets all requirements of this section and makes clear that Colorado Consumers are entitled to the rights provided by C.R.S. § 6-1-1306.

+C. A privacy notice shall comply with all requirements for disclosures and communications to Consumers provided in 4 CCR 904-3, Rule 3.02.

+D. A privacy notice must be clear.
+Information contained in a privacy notice shall be:

+1. Concrete and definitive, avoiding abstract or ambivalent terms that may lead to varying interpretations.